agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 This is an issue because we are starting our model with `pushCoinAction` which is always expected to succeed.

-Let's try to the same model with more run to see if it breaks!
+Let's try to test the same model with more runs to see if it breaks!

 ```
 Starting scenario 'Turnstile acts according to model'